pola-rs/polars/docs/development/contributing/ci.md

-# Continuous integration setup
+# Continuous integration

 Polars uses GitHub Actions as its continuous integration (CI) tool.
 The setup is reasonably complex, as far as CI setups go.
-This document explains some of the design choices.
+This page explains some of the design choices.

 ## Goal